Bosnia and Herzegovina: Middle Ages

 In the High Middle Ages, political circumstance led to the area being contested between the Kingdom of Hungary and the Byzantine Empire.
 Following another shift of power between the two in the early 12th century, Bosnia found itself outside the control of both and emerged as the Banate of Bosnia (under the rule of local bans).
 The first Bosnian ban known by name was Ban Borić.
 The second was Ban Kulin, whose rule marked the start of a controversy involving the Bosnian Church – considered heretical by the Roman Catholic Church.
 In response to Hungarian attempts to use church politics regarding the issue as a way to reclaim sovereignty over Bosnia, Kulin held a council of local church leaders to renounce the heresy and embraced Catholicism in 1203.
 Despite this, Hungarian ambitions remained unchanged long after Kulin's death in 1204, waning only after an unsuccessful invasion in 1254.
 During this time, the population was called Dobri Bošnjani ("Good Bosnians").
 The names Serb and Croat, though occasionally appearing in peripheral areas, were not used in Bosnia proper.

 Bosnian history from then until the early 14th century was marked by a power struggle between the Šubić and Kotromanić families.
 This conflict came to an end in 1322, when Stephen II Kotromanić became Ban.
 By the time of his death in 1353, he was successful in annexing territories to the north and west, as well as Zahumlje and parts of Dalmatia.
 He was succeeded by his ambitious nephew Tvrtko who, following a prolonged struggle with nobility and inter-family strife, gained full control of the country in 1367.
 By the year 1377, Bosnia was elevated into a kingdom with the coronation of Tvrtko as the first Bosnian King in Mile near Visoko in the Bosnian heartland.

-Following his death in 1391 however, Bosnia fell into a long period of decline.
+Following his death in 1391, however, Bosnia fell into a long period of decline.
 The Ottoman Empire had started its conquest of Europe and posed a major threat to the Balkans throughout the first half of the 15th century.
 Finally, after decades of political and social instability, the Kingdom of Bosnia ceased to exist in 1463 after its conquest by the Ottoman Empire.

-There was a general awareness in medieval Bosnia, at least amongst the nobles, that they shared a join state with Serbia and that they belonged to the same ethnic group.
+There was a general awareness in medieval Bosnia, at least amongst the nobles, that they shared a joint state with Serbia and that they belonged to the same ethnic group.
 That awareness diminished over time, due to differences in political and social development, but it was kept in Herzegovina and parts of Bosnia which were a part of Serbian state.